poliorcetics/tree-sitter-just/README.md

 Yes, at [IndianBoy42/tree-sitter-just](https://github.com/IndianBoy42/tree-sitter-just).

-The grammar over there also includes query for several editors so it's way more mature than here.
+The grammar over there also includes query for several editors so it's more mature on that point than here.

-Mine was done as a discovery of writing a Tree Sitter grammar.
+On the other hand, it is also missing features and updated less often.

 ## Remarks

 Some quirks of `just` are voluntarily glossed over so as to allow better highlighting and error recovery in invalid trees.

 Indentation within a recipe must start the same way for all lines of the recipe for example, but this grammar allows any indentation (as long as there is one) to better highlight the rest of the line.